pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v10-2/index.md

 m365 spo tenant homesite list
 ```

-For more information check the following resources:
+For more information, check the following resources:

 - [m365 spo tenant homesite list](https://pnp.github.io/cli-microsoft365/cmd/spo/tenant/tenant-homesite-list/)

-### Microsoft Entra ID role definition
+### Microsoft Entra ID

-In this release we added three new commands that increase management capabilities of Microsoft Entra ID role definitions.
+In this release we added three new commands that increase the management capabilities of Microsoft Entra ID role definitions.
 You can now list, get and remove role definitions.

 To retrieve all Microsoft Entra ID role definitions, run: